BoldingBruggeman/fabmws2025/README.md

 This will create a new directory `fabmws2025`.
 In subsequent steps we will assume you are in this directory.
-When you are in a terminal window, you cna enter it with `cd fabmws2025`.
+When you are in a terminal window, you can enter it with `cd fabmws2025`.

 ### Step 3.
 Install software